 Halal describes what is lawful for Muslims to eat.
-It gives a range of beverages and foods (including meat) that are acceptable.
-Halal food laws are based on interpretation of the Quran, the Muslim scripture.
-Before halal slaughter, the invocation of Allah's name over the animal is required.
-Halal slaughter in Australia may differ from halal slaughter overseas because of the differing interpretations of the Quran.
+Halal food laws are based on interpretation of the Quran, the Muslim scripture, and set out the range of beverages and foods (including meat) that are acceptable for Muslims to eat.
+The procedures for Halal slaughter can vary from place to place because of the differing interpretations of the Quran: this article describes Halal slaughter in Australia.

 Halal slaughter in overseas abattoirs often does not include stunning - this is the key difference between halal slaughter in Australia and many other countries.

-However, there are instances where the relevant Australian state or territory meat-inspection authority can approve an abattoir for ritual slaughter without prior stunning - either halal or kosher (Jewish slaughter) - for the domestic market.
-These are effectively exemptions to standard Australian slaughter practice.
+There are a small number of abattoirs in Australia that have been granted permission from the relevant State or Territory food authority to conduct religious slaughter without prior stunning – for either Halal or Kosher (Jewish slaughter) purposes.
+These ‘approvals’ are effectively exemptions to standard Australian slaughter practice.
 The proportion of animals slaughtered under these exemptions is very small, but nevertheless that any animals are slaughtered without stunning is of concern to the RSPCA.

 For cattle and sheep, the requirements for religious slaughter without prior stunning are set out in a nationally adopted guideline Ritual Slaughter for Ovine (Sheep) and Bovine (Cattle):

-Cattle and sheep requirements are different because cattle have an extra blood supply to the brain through the back of the neck.
-Therefore, cutting cattle’s throats results in less rapid loss of consciousness.
+The requirements for cattle and sheep are different because cattle take longer than sheep to lose consciousness as they have an extra blood supply to the brain at the back of the neck running along the vertebrae.

 What you can do to help